unionai/unionai-docs/README.md

 ## Redirects

 When re-arranging the content of the site, it may be necessary to create redirects.
-These are defined in the `cloudflare-redirects.json` file which is checked in at the root of this repo.
+These are defined in the `_redirects` file which is checked in at the root of this repo.
+They are enabled automatically when the project is deployed.

-However, that file's presence in this repo is not sufficient to implement the redirects.

-This file must be manually applied in Cloudflare under the **Bulk redirects** section in order to take effect.

-The file is present here in this repo simply for purposes of version control and storage.

 ## Contributing

 Just like any other repository, you can create a pull request with your changes.

-If you make changes that would move the URL-location of an existing page, you must create the appropriate redirect and apply it in Cloudflare as described above.
+If you make changes that would move the URL-location of an existing page, you must create the appropriate redirect.